rkretsch/RNA_cryoEM_protocols/_sources/prepare_rna/IVT.md

     * 2000ng DNA or less
     * 2µL T7 mix *add last
     * ddH2O to bring to 20µL
-1. Incubate at 37&deg;C for minimum 4 hours, especially if you have a mutant promoter do this overnight, if PAGE-purifying it is safe to run all overnight (off-products from running too long are generally a different length).
+1. Incubate at 37&deg;C for minimum 4 hours, especially if you have a mutant promoter do this overnight, if dPAGE-purifying it is safe to run all overnight (off-products from running too long are generally a different length).
 Note down time incubated for.
 2. Add 2µL DNase I per reaction.
-Incubate 15min at 37&deg;C to digest any left over DNA.
+Incubate 15min at 37&deg;C to digest any leftover DNA template.

 :::